 Cooperations

-The Institute (mpilhlt) and its researchers are involved in a large number of national and international collaborations.
-Most of them are rather informal and related to individual research projects.
-They range from joint conferences, seminars and workshops to co-authorships and co-editorships.
+The Institute (mpilhlt) and its researchers are involved in a variety of national and international collaborations.
+Most of these are rather informal and related to individual research projects ranging from joint conferences, seminars, and workshops to co-authorship and co-editorship.

 Go to Editor View